avk/avk.github.io/_case_studies/nanowrimo2016.md

 ## From zero-data view to actionable steps

 We learned that once November started, no one would be seeking new advice so anything we offered had to be baked into the product.
-So rather than giving NaNoWriMo sign ups an catch-all onboarding experience or a __zero-data__ view applicable to any writing project...
+So rather than giving NaNoWriMo sign ups an catch-all onboarding experience or a __zero-data__ view applicable to any writing project&hellip;

 ![TheRightMargin's zero-data view]({{ site.url }}/assets/nnwm/zero-data.png)

-...we incorporated the best practices we learned into a writing project tailored to NaNoWriMo:
+&hellip;we incorporated the best practices we learned into a writing project tailored to NaNoWriMo:

 ![TheRightMargin's new NaNoWriMo project]({{ site.url }}/assets/nnwm/nnwm-data.png)